shantanu994/python-mini-projects/todolist/README.md

 - Tasks are saved in a simple text file (tasks.txt).

-- Deleted tasks are removed from the file permanently.

 ---

 # Why I Built This
 # This project helped me practice:
 - Python basics (functions, loops, file handling)
-- orking with text files for data persistence
+- working with text files for data persistence
-- Building a clean CLI app